DvorakDwarf/scrambling-title-animations/README.md

 This is a plugin for [Obsidian](https://obsidian.md) that animates the title of any note you open by scrambling and revealing it in several visually appealing ways.

 I noticed this effect in a couple of places and I personally find it wonderful.
 Last push was when I recently finished watching Aldnoah.Zero and then visited their website https://www.aldnoahzerousa.com/.
 IT'S SO PRETTY, I LOVE THE LOGIN SCREEN AND THE SCRAMBLING EFFECT ON THE TEXT, MWAH, CHEF'S KISS.
-I was thinking of eventually putting the effect somewhere on my personal website
+I was thinking of eventually putting the effect somewhere on my personal website \
+2nd season wasn't so bad

 ## Usage
 The default settings should be sensible as-is, so you might be done as soon as you download it.
 Just open a new note and check if the title changes